-Highly relevant keywords for your products will help users find you easily.
+Creating your B2C content marketing around highly relevant keywords for your products will help users find you easily.
 There is a huge range of third party apps, plugins, and widgets you can use to optimize your site quickly and easily.
 There are also solutions that will help you set up a new site to be optimized from launch in just a few steps.

 SEOPressor Connect is something we created to help people identify and include strong keywords in all their content, gauge how well their content is optimized for readers and search engines, all while writing in WordPress.